We talked to Sara Popescu Slavikova of Greentumble on how they provide online environmental education and here is what she said about it.

-Sara Popescu Slavikova: Our work aims at providing online environmental education for students, homeowners and small farmers.
-While working with a small budget from our personal resources, we have to be smart about our choices when it comes to the project’s progress.
+Sara Popescu Slavikova: Our work aims at providing online environmental education for students and teachers.
+We also focus on guiding homeowners to switch to solar energy and answer questions they may have along the way.
+All this while working with a limited budget from our personal resources, we have to be smart about our choices when it comes to the project’s progress.
 We have big ambitions which are also costly, so we constantly look for more practical and affordable solutions as a compromise.

 That’s why so far the main area of our innovation has been the easy navigation through our content, credibility, nice overview of the problems people seek and regular update of the facts we state.
 We focus on making the website run smoothly to increase numbers of users and keep up with the ever-changing search engine algorithm.

 How the coronavirus pandemic affects your business, and how are you coping?